fubar2/emonpi_py/README.md

 # emonpi_py

+feb 23
+Added a simple mqtt test which does the needful for collecting future data

+For legacy data:

 Python code to parse emoncms/emonhub v8.5 php data files

 The filesystem meta and dat files are unfortunately not the whole story because essential metadata like